MFA Program in Design

 We are particularly interested in working with Design MFA students who want to explore and conduct historical research within the format of a studio-based project, as required by our MFA degree.
 The digital age has transformed academic publishing, so scholars who can express their research in multimedia formats have access to far greater publication options than do those creating solely text-based articles and books.
 Our faculty are especially interested to guide the research of creators who have a strong understanding of critical and/or theoretical approaches to design’s histories and envision new ways of communicating their ideas, whether through digital media (from new books to apps) or physical manifestations (exhibitions to publications).
 Such projects would necessarily involve a team of mentors from studio and HTC faculty.

-Faculty specializing in design history and theory are Simon Sadler (20th-century European modernism and counterculture of the 1960s and ‘70s), James Housefield (modern European design, branding, Marcel Duchamp), Christina Cogdell (20th and 21st century architecture and design overlaps with scientific theories of evolution and genetics), and Mark Kessler (quantitative research and documentation for urban historical preservation and sustainability, particularly with early 20th-century auto garages).
+Faculty specializing in design history and theory are Simon Sadler (20th-century European modernism and counterculture of the 1960s and ‘70s), James Housefield (modern European design, branding, Marcel Duchamp), Christina Cogdell (20th- and 21st-century architecture and design overlaps with scientific theories of evolution and genetics), and Mark Kessler (quantitative research and documentation for urban historical preservation and sustainability, particularly with early 20th-century auto garages).

 While UI (User Interface) and UX (User experience) are key to this area, interactive design further integrates people with products, media, landscapes, technological and urban systems.
-Recent graduate projects in Interactive Design include interactive, wearable headpieces with brainwave sensors connected to an app to help party-goers meet like-minded others; an fully functional, robust app that promotes bicycle riding for short trips and an immersive, narrative environment that promotes integration with nature.
+Recent graduate projects in Interactive Design include interactive, wearable headpieces with brainwave sensors connected to an app to help party-goers meet like-minded others; a fully functional, robust app that promotes bicycle riding for short trips and an immersive, narrative environment that promotes integration with nature.
 Professors Glenda Drew, Katia Vega and Jiayi Young specialize in interactive design.

 MFA students focusing on Interior Architecture engage in research and design on a single thesis project.
 The research may culminate in a publication-quality paper, and/or a written architectural program that informs the development of a comprehensive architectural design.
 Students are encouraged to produce work that is innovative and creative in the use of design to address seemingly intractable problems, especially those that beset the city.
 Faculty interest lies in exploring the relationship of interior architecture to socially progressive adaptive reuse, historic preservation and sustainability (interpreted as a quality of life issue).
 Mastery of architectural drawing and basic ordering strategies is presumed.
 Unlike the professional architectural degree program—with its emphasis on formal/functional responses to predetermined design assignments—this MFA offers the student an opportunity to delve deeply into a project of personal interest and social relevance.
 Mark Kessler and Brett Snyder specialize in this area of design.